justinwlin/stable-diffusion-runpod--minimal-/README.md

 ### Network Volume Support
 The start.sh script clones Stable Diffusion WebUI at runtime to `/workspace/` to support RunPod network volumes, allowing models, configurations, and extensions to persist across container restarts.

-## Customization

-Modify `handler.py` for custom serverless logic or extend the Dockerfile for additional dependencies.

 ## License

 MIT